kevinkahn/softconsole/docs/useagenotes.md

 ## Local Variables
 It is possible to define variables local to the console by creating a **\[\[Variables]]** section in the config file and defining one or more **varname = \<value\>** within it.
 These may be used like any other store element by being referenced as LocalVars:\<name\>  At the moment they have limited but some use.
 ## Alert Procedures

-Currently the following alerts are available:
+Currently, the following alerts are available:

 * **autoversion:** trigger this either at init time or periodically to check github for a new release.
-If a new *currentrelease* is found it is downloaded, installed, and the console rebooted with the new version.
+If a new * currentrelease* is found it is downloaded, installed, and the console rebooted with the new version.
 The old version is moved to a directory under the consolestable called *previousversion*.
 * **networkhealth** when triggered (typically periodically)check for network connectivity to a specified IP address.
-E.g., checking for 8.8.8.8 (the google name servers) will allow creation of an alert if Internet access is lost.
-Typically this trigger will be used to invoke an alert screen to display the alarm.
+  E.g., checking for 8.8.8.8 (the Google name servers) will allow creation of an alert if Internet access is lost.
+  Typically, this trigger will be used to invoke an alert screen to display the alarm.
 Define the trigger to have Parameter = IPaddress,localvarname and localvarname will be set to 1 if the address is pingable and 0 otherwise.
 If the variable changes it triggers any alert based on a "varchange" which can be used to display the alarm.
 * **assignvar** When triggered (as *AssignVar.Assign*) it executes the assignments listed in it Parameter option.
 The Parameter is of the form var-ref = val where var-ref is a store idenitifier and val is either a number or a store identifier.
 E.g., Paramter = ISY:State:tEST = KPDX:Cond:Temp, ISY:Int:TestVar= 5 would assign the current KPDX Temperature to the ISY State variable tEST and assign the value 5 to the ISY Int variable TestVar each time it is fired.
 (This replaces the temporary hack alert tempstoisy.)
 As an example use, an assign of a value to the variable System:DimLevel using a periodic alert with a specific time parameter might be used to adjust the dim level of a console for late night versus daytime behavior.

 ## Alert Screens
 These are screens (described above) that are triggered to appear based on a node or variable state, perhaps with a delay from the time of the state change.
 E.g., display alert screen 5 minutes after garage door is opened if it is still open.
 They provide a single button that can be linked to resolve the alert condition.
 They are triggered by a test in the alert section of the config file defined above.
 An Alert screen can be deferred for a predefined time after which they will reappear.
 If the condition causing the alert clears they will disappear.
 # Connecting Console Names with ISY Names
 * Some names in the config file are used to link console objects to ISY nodes/scenes.
 Specifically the section name of a thermostat sceen is used to connect that screen to an ISY thermostat and the subsection names of ONOFF keys are used to link those keys to an ISY device or scene.
 * Simple names are looked up as the names of leaf nodes in the ISY node tree.
 You can also reference an ISY node via its full name using conventional "/" notation to describe the path from the root by starting the name with a "/".
 * When a name is looked up in the ISY for linking preference it always given to finding the name as a scene first.
-Thus if a device and a scene have the same name the console will link to the scene.
+Thus, if a device and a scene have the same name the console will link to the scene.

 # Operating Softconsole
 * Single tap on an On/Off key to actuate it